 Note: This connection is not recommended.
-The other connections described in this chapter provide better quality audio and video to the TV.
+The other connections described in this chapter provide better quality audio and video to the TV and allow NetCommand and TV Guide On Screen to work with the cable box.

-- 1. Connect the incoming cable to IN on the RF splitter. - Connect one coaxial cable from OUT on the RF splitter to ANT 1/MAIN on the TV back panel. - 3.
-Connect one coaxial cable from OUT on the RF splitter to IN on the standard cable box. - 4.
-Connect one coaxial cable from OUT on the cable box to ANT 2/AUX on the TV back panel.
+- 1. Connect the incoming cable to IN on the RF splitter. - 2.
+Connect one coaxial cable from OUT on the RF splitter to ANT 1/MAIN on the TV back panel. - 3.
+Connect one coaxial cable from OUT on the RF splitter to IN on the standard cable box. - Connect one coaxial cable from OUT on the cable box to ANT 2/AUX on the TV back panel.